zeshengchen/detection_FAKEBOB/README.md

-# Detection of FAKEBOB
+# Detection of FAKEBOB (MEH-FEST)
 Source code for the paper "On the Detection of Adaptive Adversarial Attacks in Speaker Verification Systems".
+In this work, we propose a new detector, called Minimum Energy in High FrEquencies for Short Time (MEH-FEST), to distinguish between an original audio and an adversarial audio.

 ## File structure
 - **./demo/**: showing the idea of MEH-FEST detector in jupyter notebook.